the fractional CFO

 Key Differences Between Interim CFOs and Fractional CFOs

 Typically, interim CFOs only work with established companies with a pre-existing CFO position.
-Some CEOs hire a fractional CFO for a special project.
+Some CEOs hire a fractional CFO for a particular project.
 Some companies that fit this model will also bring a secondary CFO in temporarily during a merger or acquisition or for a new systems integration.